cloudevents/spec/cloudevents/formats/cbor-format.md

 attributes and a `null` value is encountered, it MUST be treated as the equivalent of unset or omitted.

+The reason [major types][cbor-major-types] 0 and 1 were chosen to represent the `Integer` type is because CBOR does not have a single type for positive and negative numbers, but rather a type for positive numbers (0) and a type for negative numbers (1).

 Extension specifications MAY define secondary mapping rules for the values of attributes they define, but MUST also include the previously defined primary mapping.